Orcus2021/code-review-mcp-server/README.md

 - Support Notion integration to retrieve review guidelines from Notion code blocks, with default guidelines as fallback
 - Include pre-configured style and code review guidelines

+## Tools

+- **CodeReview**: Runs git diff between branch and base branch.
+Returns the diff along with instructions to review and fix issues.
+- **CodeReviewWithGithubUrl**: Fetches diff from a GitHub PR URL.
+Returns the diff along with instructions to review and fix issues.
+- **AddPRSummaryComment**: Adds a summary comment to a GitHub PR.
+- **AddPRLineComment**: Adds multiple comments to specific lines in a GitHub PR.
+Supports commenting on specific changed lines in the PR diff.

 ## Architecture

 - **MCP Server**: Listens for code review requests from any MCP-compatible client app.